 But the hotel is perhaps the most impressive of them all.
-The grandeur and lavishness of the Italian Renaissance building is everywhere.
-An elaborate and colorful wooden ceiling and massive stone carved door frames — and that’s just the lobby.
+The grandeur and lavishness of the Italian Renaissance building are everywhere.
+An elaborate and colorful wooden ceiling and massive stone-carved door frames — and that’s just the lobby.
 Elsewhere, the Gold Ballroom is hard to believe.
-Covered in elaborate carved wood paneling and a large chandelier.
+Covered in elaborately carved wood paneling and a large chandelier.
 It’s a reminder of artisan craftwork that we see so little of these days.
 Needless to say, the hotel lives up to the hype.

 To get a taste of the finer things in life, even just for an hour or two, I recommend afternoon tea at the hotel’s Green Room.